This post will show you how to protect your privacy online.

 4. Opt out of app tracking

 Your activities on apps can be tracked just the same as browsers.
-Please read the agreements closely before signing on and opt out of tracking whenever the opportunity is given to you.
+Please read the agreements closely before signing and opt out of tracking whenever possible.Ā

 5. Review privacy policies carefully

-Reading the fine print is extremely important when it comes to protecting your digital privacy.
+Reading the fine print is extremely important for protecting your digital privacy.
 Almost every app you use and service you sign up for will ask you to agree to service agreements that form a legally binding contract between the user and the service provider.

 6. Always browse in incognito mode